jertel/vuegraf/README.md

 pip install -r requirements.txt
 ```

-The run the program via Python, specifying the JSON configuration file path as the only argument:
+Then run the program via Python, specifying the JSON configuration file path as the only argument:

 ```sh
 python vuegraf.py vuegraf.json